Whose Name Comes Up? II: Benchmarking and Intervention-Based Auditing of LLM-Based Scholar Recommendation: Limitations and Future Work

 \para{Name-based factuality and relevance.} Factuality is limited by entity resolution when models return names without identifiers.
 We reduce this brittleness by augmenting APS with OpenAlex and prioritizing full-name matching, treating homonym matches as factual to limit false negatives (Appendix~\ref{app:sec:gt:name_matching}).
 Yet existence is only one baseline: users also need context-specific relevance, which bibliometrics capture only weakly.
 Progress needs domain-specific fine-tuning, community-validated ground truth sets, and evaluations that pair bibliometric checks with expert judgment.

+\para{RAG architectures.} We deliberately designed our RAG setup to mimic real end-user behavior in chat interfaces, using \textit{web search} as the retrieval source.
+This effectively audits the online presence and web visibility of scholars.
+However, web visibility has been characterized as an unreliable proxy for scholarly prominence due to inconsistent correlations between online presence and citation-based impact~\cite{chung2012web,samoilenko2014distorted}.
+Moreover, not all scholars leverage or benefit from web presence equally, with online visibility varying across fields, genders, and countries, typically favoring those who are senior or based in developed countries~\cite{paruschke2025hidden,vasarhelyi2023benefits}.
+This may explain why, in our experiments, RAG increases factuality and scholarly similarity while reducing parity and diversity.
+Future work should explore RAG architectures tailored to academia, grounding retrieval not only in scientific knowledge but in the authors who produce it.

-\para{Cross-domain applicability.} We deploy \textit{LLMScholarBench}~in physics, which may not generalize to other fields or contexts.
-Nonetheless, our pipeline is portable: extending to other domains requires swapping ground-truth modules.
+\para{Broader applicability.} We instantiated \textit{LLMScholarBench}~in physics, which may not generalize to other fields or contexts.
+Nonetheless, the benchmark design (tasks, model families, metric layers, and audit protocol) is largely portable: applying it to other academic fields mainly requires replacing the data connectors and ground-truth modules.
 This portability is supported by our modular architecture~\cite{llmscholarbench2025}: \texttt{LLMCaller} handles data collection, while \texttt{Auditor} standardizes outputs and produces intermediate artifacts for downstream analysis.
+Future work could apply this framework to other academic fields (e.g., Computer Science, Sociology) or broader domains such as politics and the arts, adapting prominence metrics to domain-specific indicators.
+Beyond domain expansion, the audit can extend to more complex expert-finding scenarios.
+Two especially relevant use cases are reviewer assignment (e.g., Dimensions' \textit{Reviewer Finder}\footnote{\url{https://www.dimensions.ai/}}) and participant recruitment (e.g., Prolific's \textit{Audience Finder}\footnote{\url{https://www.prolific.com/audience-finder}}).
+It remains unclear how such automated recommendation tools compare with LLMs, or how performance and representational biases shift when LLMs are used through chat interfaces versus as agentic components in larger systems.